 9.4 miles round trip to Navajo Knobs | ~2,240 ft elevation gain | Strenuous

 This is the big one.
-The trail begins at the same trailhead as Hickman Bridge, then climbs steadily above the canyon floor to a series of rim viewpoints with sweeping panoramas of the Waterpocket Fold, the Henry Mountains, and the southern expanse of the park.
+The trail starts at the same trailhead as Hickman Bridge, then climbs steadily above the canyon floor to a series of rim viewpoints with sweeping panoramas of the Waterpocket Fold, the Henry Mountains, and the southern expanse of the park.
 Most hikers turn around at the Rim Overlook (4.4 miles round trip), which is rewarding on its own.
 The full route to Navajo Knobs adds even more extraordinary terrain.
-In March, conditions are typically excellent — cool, clear, and uncrowded.
+In March, conditions are typically excellent — cool, clear, uncrowded.
 Plan on a full day and bring more water than you think you need.

 Fremont River Trail